robfletcher/strikt/site/src/jbake/content/user-guide/mapping.md

 For example, if the previous example fails it will format the error message like this:

 ```
-Person[name: Ziggy, birthDate: 1972-06-16] (2 failures)
+▼ Expect that Person[name: Ziggy, birthDate: 1972-06-16]:
-    Expect that "Ziggy" (1 failure)
+  ▼ Expect that "Ziggy"
-        is equal to "David" : found "Ziggy"
+    ✗ is equal to "David" : found "Ziggy"
-    Expect that 1972 (1 failure)
+  ▼ Expect that 1972
-        is equal to 1947 : found 1972
+    ✗ is equal to 1947 : found 1972
 ```

 Using property references the output is more useful (although the test code is more verbose).